FPGAwars/icestudio/source/blocks.rst

 Input
 `````

-This special block is used to define input nodes in a block.
+This special block is used to define input blocks in a block.

 .. image:: ../resources/input.svg